stefanmachura/messier-objects-calculator/README.md

 ### Example output

 ```
-Showing data for Canon1200D with Vixen144
+Showing data for Canon1200D with ED80
 Sensor pitch is 4.30 horizontal and 4.31 vertical
-Sensor / lens combination gives a FOV of 7667.48 x 5111.66 arcseconds
+Sensor / lens combination gives a FOV of 9200.98 x 6133.99 arcseconds
-M3 will be 730 x 728 pixels, which will be 14.09% x 21.13% of the provided sensor size
+M101 will be 743 x 742 pixels, which is 14.35% x 21.52% of the sensor FOV
 ```

 ### Usage

-1. Clone the project into your local machine, make sure you have Python3 installed
+1. Clone the project into your local machine, make sure you have Python3 installed (https://www.python.org/downloads/)
 2. Add your camera and lens (telescope) information into the corresponding files, you can use the example values as templates.
 You can add more than one lens and sensor.
 3. Run the script in the terminal: `python3 calc.py [sensor name] [lens name] [Messier object name]`
 4. You can also add your own objects outside of the Messier catalogue.